Owned-and-operated station: Branding

-Ties to the networks and sister O&Os
+Ties to the network and sister O&Os

+Opportunities for talents and other staff

 Positions at network O&Os are frequently sought after by those who wish to eventually work for a television network.
-Indeed, many O&Os have served as a stepping stone for television personalities at their parent networks.
+Many O&Os have served as a stepping stone for television personalities at their parent networks.
 For example, former Today and NBC Nightly News presenter Tom Brokaw used to work for NBC's Los Angeles O&O, KNBC, before moving to the network while Matt Lauer and Al Roker worked for NBC's flagship O&O in New York City, WNBC-TV, before becoming hosts on Today.
 Additionally, Roker had begun his career with NBC at former O&O WKYC-TV in Cleveland, known as a "farm station" which developed talent for the larger O&O stations and network (although, until after it ended following Multimedia's purchase of controlling interest in the station in 1990, this strategy left WKYC as a longtime also-ran in the Cleveland market due to heavy staff turnover).
 Roker's predecessor as the Today show's weatherman, Willard Scott, was an on-air personality at WRC-TV, NBC's O&O in Washington, D. C., before going to New York in 1980.
-Another example is BBC London News presenter Emily Maitlis, who joined BBC News 24 and BBC Two's Newsnight in 2006.
+Another example was BBC London News presenter Emily Maitlis, who joined BBC News 24 and BBC Two's Newsnight in 2006.

 Although working at an O&O does not guarantee a network job down the line, the on-air presenter or correspondent does potentially receive additional exposure to the network and often a larger audience given that O&Os are often found in the largest media markets.
 Behind-the-scenes personnel at an O&O station may also be promoted to a higher network-level position.
 Emmy Award-winning videotape editor Walter Balderson, for example, began his career in television as an engineer at WRC-TV in Washington before eventually becoming NBC's videotape editor for The Huntley–Brinkley Report, as well as other NBC network shows in New York.